malawadd/blockchain-developer-bootcamp-final-project/README.md

 The NFT health is not regainable , so each player have a fixed amount of attack they can land on the boss before it health is depreciated.

-The NFT stats in updated in realtime after each attack, and viewable on Openseas and Ripple.
+The NFT stats in updated in realtime after each attack, and viewable on Openseas and rarible.

 ## Platform Overview